ewoks-kit/ewoksjob/README.md

 ewoksjob worker
 ```

-Start a workflow on the client side
+Submit a workflow on the client side

 ```python
 from ewoksjob.client import submit